 These squares are connected by two especially important avenues:

 - Rua Augusta, a wide, mosaic-paved pedestrian street lined with cafes and stores;

 - Avenida da Liberdade, a grand, tree-lined boulevard surrounded by large commercial buildings and mansions.

 Although Baixo doesn’t have many buildings of particular architectural or historic note, two buildings and two structures are of some interest:

-- Rossio Station, a 19th-century Neo-Manueline-style building (which, as discussed on the section on Belen, is named after the former, architecture-loving King Manuel 1) that blends multiple European styles with Moorish Arches;
+- Rossio Station is a 19th-century Neo-Manueline-style building (see below) is named after the former, architecture-loving King Manuel 1.
+It blends multiple European styles with Moorish Arches;

 - Elavador de Santa Justa, a 1902 iron and filigree structure that was built in the early 20th century (by an apprentice to Gustave Eiffel) to ease the uphill commute from Barrio Alta to Baixo;

 - Arco da Rua Augusta, a triumphal arch, begun shortly after the earthquake to celebrate the city’s spirit and to commemorate a few of the city’s great citizens, took nearly a century to complete but now serves as a ceremonial entrance into the downtown area.

 Barrio Alta and Alfama